NTU-Advanced-Compiler/ntu-2025fall-advanced-compiler-hw2/README.md

 ## Overview

-In this homework, you will implement the SSA construction algorithm for the Bril intermediate representation (IR).
-The goal is to transform a given non-SSA Bril program into its SSA form with considering the optimization of eliminating redundant ϕ-functions.
-You will work through several modular components, each building upon the previous to achieve the final SSA-form program.
+In this homework, you will implement the local DCE(Dead Code Elimination) algorithm for the Bril intermediate representation (IR).

 ## Prerequisites